Anish144/causal_discovery_bayesian_model_selection/README.md

 # Finding causal direction using Bayesian model selection

 Installation instructions:
-Simply run `pip -r requirements.txt`
+Simply run `pip install -r requirements.txt`
 This will run the setup script and install all the required dependencies.

 File structure: